bediger4000/postorder-tree-traversal/README.md

 Sure, I could be faking that image.
 But I am including the source of the program that created it.
 But you can look at the source, and even try it yourself.

+I believe the example is carefully crafted to avoid the case of something.

 ### Build it